For example:

 Ouch!.. this is hard, because it is easy to rant about it and don't give any solution.

-For example this is what Apple does this very good, they see their OSes as a whole and not a just putting together all the apps they can include in the OSes.
+in the OSes.
 But Apple also fail to see their experience behind the OS they do not control.

-It seems that they reached a state that if they don't own the platform they don't care about the complete user experience for my brand.
-Possible technology companies needs to focus more on having people dedicated to the user experience on each platform that the company thinks it is strategical.
+they don't care about the complete user experience for my brand.
+Possible technology companies needs to focus more on having people

 No hay comentarios: